waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v24.0 - Post-Critique)
+# Gem's Strategic Journal (v25.0 - Post-Critique)

 ## I. CRITICAL LESSONS & CORRECTIONS
-- **The Pokémon Tower Entrance:** The warp at (8, 10) in Lavender Town is NOT the Pokémon Tower entrance; it leads to the dead-end Mr. Fuji's House.
-I MUST find the real entrance.
+- **WKG Protocol:** After adding nodes for a new transition, my VERY NEXT action MUST be to add the connecting edge.
+An unconnected graph is a useless graph.
-- **Verify, Don't Assume:** My locational hallucinations were a critical failure.
-I MUST verify my `map_id` and coordinates from the Game State before every action.
+- **Verify, Don't Assume:** I must verify my `map_id` and coordinates from the Game State before every action.
 Trusting memory is unreliable.
 - **Dead End Definition:** An area is NOT a dead end if there are `Reachable Unseen Tiles`.
 I must clear them before moving on.
-- **Navigable Warps:** I must pay close attention to the `reachable: yes` property in the Game State Information when assessing navigable warps to avoid hallucinations.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.
 - **HM Usage:** A fainted POKéMON can still use field moves like CUT.
-- **Type Matchups (Verified):** Flying is 2x vs. Ground.
-Flying vs. Grass/Poison is a neutral 1x multiplier.
-Ground-type moves ARE super-effective (2x) against Rock/Ground dual-types like Geodude.
-- **Move Compatibility:** SUBTERRA (Diglett) cannot learn HM05 Flash.
-PULSAR (Magnemite) can.
-- **Pokémon Evolutions:** ECHO (Zubat) -> Golbat at Lv.
-22.
 - **EXP.
 All Mechanics:** EXP is distributed to all non-fainted party Pokémon.
 - **Battle Menu Navigation:** The move selection menu *does* wrap around.
-Pressing 'Down' from the last move goes to the first, and 'Up' from the first goes to the last.
+The party selection menu *does not*.

 ## III.
 World Intel & Navigation
 - **Route 10 Path:** The correct path to Lavender Town is south on Route 10, past the Pokémon Center and cuttable trees.